 In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)" ("ASU 2016-02").
 ASU 2016-02 requires lessees to recognize a right-of-use asset and lease liability on the statement of financial condition and disclose key information about leasing arrangements.
-The recognition, measurement and presentation of expenses and cash flows arising from a lease by a lessee have not significantly changed from current U.S. GAAP.
 ASU 2016-02 is effective for annual and interim periods beginning after December 15, 2018.
-The Company is evaluating the impact of the new guidance on its statement of financial condition.
+As of December 31, 2016, the Company had approximately 58 operating leases for office space with aggregate minimum lease commitments of \$70.2 million.
+The Company is evaluating other service contracts which may include embedded leases.
+The impact of the new guidance on the Company's net capital is expected to be minimal.